Position Statement Details

 Emergency Medicine residency directors are faced with an ever-expanding breadth of knowledge and skills to teach in their curriculum.
 Over the last decade the number of "Advanced Life Support" courses (ATLS, ACLS, APLS, PALS, NALS) has continued to grow.
 Mandated attendance of such courses has proven problematic from both a time and a financial standpoint.
 In addition, the information may not be as up to date or applicable as the program director would like.
 Our graduates continue to encounter mandated certification in order to join medical staffs or obtain ED clinical privileges, an archaic practice dating to the days when untrained practitioners were the norm in the ED.

-The CORD Board of Directors has developed two position statements addressing the dilemma of "merit badge" medicine.
+The CORD Board of Directors has developed two position statements addressing Advanced Life Support courses referenced above.
 The first applies to our graduates as they seek medical staff appointments or clinical privileges.
 The second addresses our teaching institutions in which mandated attendance may be encountered as a prerequisite for our EM residents’ participation in a clinical training venue.

 The CORD believes that Emergency Department patient care is best provided by specialists who have successfully completed an accredited residency program in Emergency Medicine.
 Such individuals are trained to a much more rigorous standard than found in such courses.
 For this reason, CORD recommends that such courses not be required for medical staff appointments or clinical privileges for ABEM/ABOEM certified or EM residency trained physicians.

-There has been a proliferation of Advanced Life Support Courses and certification, with over 8 such courses with content applicable to EM.
+There has been a proliferation of Advanced Life Support Courses and certification, with content applicable to EM.
 The course contents are routinely taught to EM residents as a portion of their core curriculum in EM.
 For this reason, CORD does not support mandated attendance or certification as a prerequisite for participation in selected clinical residency requirements or rotations.
 The appropriate preparation for such curriculum elements is best determined on a local level by the EM residency director.

-These position statements should not be interpreted as a blanket condemnation of all merit badge courses.
+These position statements should not be interpreted as a blanket condemnation of all Advanced Life Support Courses.
 Program directors may choose to examine the course content on a case by case basis for their less experienced EM residents, and decide if the course fits their curriculum needs.

 CORD believes that ED patient care is best provided by specialists who have successfully completed an accredited residency program in emergency medicine.
 Residents should not engage in the independent practice of emergency medicine.